dudanny712/React-To-Do-app/README.md

-## This Todoist clone built from Scratch Using React (Custom Hooks, Context),
+## This Todoist clone built from Scratch Using React (Custom Hooks, Context)
 Firebase & React Testing Library

 This  Todoist clone was built using create-react-app as a base, and the technologies used were React, Firebase & React Testing Library.